Planning ahead for after the birth

 Asking friends and family for support

 Looking after a new baby is a 24 hour a day job.
-You may want to do everything yourself but asking for help can really make a difference to your and your baby’s wellbeing.
+You and your partner, if you have one, may want to do it all.
+But asking for help from other people can really make a difference your wellbeing and your baby's.
 You could ask family and friends to:

 Asking for help doesn’t mean you aren’t coping with being a mother.
-All new mothers need care and support.
-You could use the Wellbeing Plan to help you plan.
+All new parents need care and support.

 Honouring the postnatal period